10 Captivating Novels about Weather, Hurricanes, and Blizzards

 No Judgments by Meg Cabot

-This is one of the novels about weather that use a hurricane as a major plot focus.
-Bree has gotten over her ex, so she thinks riding out a hurricane will be no problem, until she learns about all the pets separated from their owners on her little island.
-It was so easy to read with the perfect amount of love story and animal rescue.
+This is one of the novels about weather that uses a hurricane as a major plot focus.
+Bree has gotten over her ex, so she thinks riding out a hurricane will be no problem until she learns about all the pets separated from their owners on her little island.

 Historical Fiction Novels about Hurricanes